Watermelon farming is the cultivation of watermelon with the aim of harvesting the fruits from the watermelon plants.

-Fertilization in Watermelon Farming
+8. Application of Fertilizers in Watermelon Farming

 Soil analysis is the first step in the fertilization process in watermelon farming.
 You should not add any fertilizer to your crop until you do a complete soil analysis.
 The soil analysis will show you the nutrients level of your soil and what fertilizers to add.

 A lot of laboratories in Nigeria doing soil analysis do not have the right equipment to conduct the test or analysis.
 You should be extremely careful relying on the soil test results of some laboratories in Nigeria.
 There are some good laboratories in Nigeria though.

 The misconception in Nigeria is that our soil is very rich in nutrients.
 This is not true; most of the soils in Nigeria are acidic and poor.

 Farm yard manure or chicken manure or compost should be added to your soil before you commence the process of planting your watermelon seeds.

 Depending on your soil test result, 1-10 tons of chicken manure or compost can be added to a one hectare of farmland.
 This compost or manure should be mixed into the soil through ploughing or harrowing.

 Farm yard manure improves the structure of the soil.
 It also improves water retention capacity of the soil and also improves microbial activities in the soil.